 As an international student at the University of Nebraska-Lincoln, you embark on a wonderful educational and cultural adventure that can also produce its share of challenges.

-Through a combination of international-based workshops, one-on-one coaching, and outreach programs, FYE&TP assists you in acclimating to the U.S. higher education system and becoming the most successful student you can be.
+Through a combination of international-based workshops, one-on-one coaching, and outreach programs, CAST assists you in acclimating to the U.S. higher education system and becoming the most successful student you can be.

 Frequently Asked Questions